 Drone / Helicopter Mid Air Collision over Los Angeles City Hall ‘Probable’ Say NTSB (Airbus AS30B2 N71HD)

 On 4 December 2019 Airbus AS350B2 N71HD was being operated by Helinet Aviation Services as an electronic news-gathering flight for ABC7 News in Los Angeles under Part 91 and visual flight rules, within Class G uncontrolled airspace.
-The US National Transportation Safety Board (NTSB) explain in their safety investigation report (issued 29 June 2020) that the pilot…
+The US National Transportation Safety Board (NTSB) explain in their safety investigation report (issued 29 June 2020 but subsequently omitted from the October 2020 NTSB CAROL database transition) that the pilot…

 …reported colliding with an unknown object at 1,100 feet above mean sea level (msl) in the vicinity of Los Angeles City Hall.
 The pilot conducted a precautionary landing at a nearby helipad.
 Post-flight examination revealed minor damage to the right horizontal stabilizer and tail rotor blade.